 4. Talk about yourself

 You were given a connection and that got you in the door, and now you need to show the interviewer why you are there.
 Be sure you can verbalize why you are at the interview.
-“Getting your foot in the door is the first step for many people interested in exploring a new career, and having connections offers a big advantage.
+“Getting your foot in the door is the first step for many people interested in exploring a new career, and having connections offer a big advantage.
 It’s up to the owner of that foot to make the best use of that advantage” says Gene Lee.

-You may have been granted an interview because your mom or dad or neighbor know someone, but once you are there you have to be more than your connection.
+You may have been granted an interview because your mom or dad or neighbor knows someone, but once you are there you have to be more than your connection.
 You have to give your own reasons for why you are there, why you are interested, and what experience you have, no matter how brief.

 This kind of self-promotion shows your commitment to this particular career path.
 Lisa Pratt expects the interviewee to bring their own credentials to the table,